Here are some of the most frequently asked questions about Operation Warm. Click on a question to find the answer.

 We take pride in our transparency and utilize only accurate information from industry leaders to translate our ideas into action.
 You can review a list of our research and citations here.

 Do You Only Take Donations of Money?

 We are always grateful for donations of products and services that can spread the word and further our mission to warm children, while keeping costs down.
 Learn more here.

-What is Firefighters for Operation Warm?
+What is Fire Fighters for Operation Warm?

 How Can I Volunteer to Get Coats to Kids

 Operation Warm is actively seeking volunteers to help us launch our new program – Operation Warm Volunteer Brigade!
-If you are interested in volunteering at our fall/winter Coat Giving Events, you can learn more here.
+If you are interested in volunteering at our fall/winter Coat Giving Celebrations, you can learn more here.